-There's that thing about Thor kicking a dwarf into his brother's pyre.
+- There's that thing about Thor kicking a dwarf into his brother's pyre.

-The tale of how Loki won the hand of Sigyn.
+- The tale of how Loki had to make Skadi laugh to compensate for the death of her father Thiazzi.
 Let's just say it's NSFW, and involves rope and a goat.

-The gods made a wager with an unnamed builder to build them a fortress in a specified period of time, in return for a great treasure, and the hand of Freyja, by some accounts.
+- The gods made a wager with an unnamed builder to build them a fortress in a specified period of time, in return for a great treasure, and the hand of Freyja, by some accounts.
 To get out of paying the treasure, they turn to Loki, who transformed himself into a mare, to lure away the builder's draft-horse.
-Long story short, Loki found himself pregnant by the draft horse, and later gave birth to Sleipnir, the eight-legged steed that Odin rode across the sky
+Long story short, Loki found himself pregnant by the draft horse, and later gave birth to Sleipnir, the eight-legged steed that Odin rode across the sky.

-Freyr's predicament.
+- Freyr's predicament.
 He gave away his sword to bang a giantess... and that left him weaponless.
 What does he do?
 Beat up people with a reindeer antler.